zhaoweiyu-github/CondSig/README.md

 ### LearnSig module

 LearnSig module identifies co-occupancy signatures to represent genome-wide specific collaborations of CAPs by integrating multiple ChIP-seq data in the same cell type.

 User can checkout documentations and tutorials in [LearnSig](docs/LearnSig).

+### FilterSig module

 FilterSig module screens out condensate-like co-occupancy signatures (CondSigs) from co-occupancy signature by integrating multi-modal condensation-related features.

 User can checkout documentations and tutorials in [FilterSig](docs/FilterSig).

 ## Citation